-Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this subterranean necropolis is comprised of over 7,000 soldiers, horses and chariots.
-The army was built in life-sized form by thousands of workers for the first Emperor of China, Qin Shi Huang, who felt he needed military protection in the afterlife.
+Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this unearthed army is comprised of over 7,000 soldiers, horses and chariots.
+The army was built in life-sized form by thousands of workers and designed by Emperor Qin Shi Huang to defend himself in the afterlife.